Skip to main content

 • Ease of Engagement: Make it simple for customers to engage with your brand.
 Ensure that once they find you on social media, it's easy to visit or buy from your store.

 • Consistency With In-Store Experience: Ensure that your stores can back up your social media messages.
-"The internet can be fickle; if you claim to have the cleanest bathrooms, they better be spotless.
+"The internet can be fickle.
+If you claim to have the cleanest bathrooms, they better be spotless.
 One negative review with a photo can undo your social media efforts," he emphasized.

 • Effective Management: Have the right team managing your social media accounts.
 They should respond to customers in a way that reflects your brand values.

 "However, it's also important that c-stores experiment with content that can establish them as trend creators," Kristobak explained.
-"It's an arduous process that takes significant time, especially when following trends tend to deliver bigger social results more immediately.
+"It's an arduous process that takes significant time, especially when following trends tends to deliver bigger social results more immediately.
 But the benefits of following trends eventually plateaus when you don't commit to also becoming a trend driver."

 "It's important to remember videos don't necessarily need to be super high-quality productions," Harbeck noted.
 "It could be a video of something as simple as preparing a food order for a customer.
-With the editing tools that TikTok and Instagram Reels provide, they can easily help you create a polish finished product."
+With the editing tools that TikTok and Instagram Reels provide, they can easily help you create a polished finished product."

 Another venue to explore is influencers.
 This kind of campaign allows an influencer to engage with a brand's audience by posting to the company's account, or hosting contests or giveaways in collaboration with the brand to increase engagement and visibility.